alexmclarty/openid-connect-documentation/pages/explore/explore_intro_to_oidc.md

 #### Authorization Code Flow

 This is the most commonly used flow and is used with web applications as well as native applications that utilise a client/server architecture.
-In this flow rather than return the ID, Access and Refresh Tokens directly to the Relying Party's client component an Authorization Code is returned.
-The Relying Party client component passes this code to its server component which can then exchange it for the required tokens.
+In this flow rather than return the id, access and refresh Tokens directly to the Relying Party's client component an authorization code is returned.
+The Relying Party's server component can then exchange the code for the required tokens.
 This provides the dual benefits of:

 1. Not exposing any tokens to the user agent or applications with access to the user agent.
 2. Allowing the Relying Party to be authenticated before exchanging the code for tokens.